K1seki221/MuonPlus/README.md

 # MuonPlus

 **MuonPlus** extends the [Muon optimizer](https://github.com/KellerJordan/Muon) by adding optional post-polar normalization to the update matrix.
 After polar factorization, each weight update can be column-wise, row-wise, or jointly normalized.
+Check our paper here [Muon+](https://arxiv.org/abs/2602.21545).

 ## Method